alexkahan/sportrefpy/README.md

 # SPORTREFPY
 Sportrefpy is package that pulls data from the [Sports-Reference](https://www.sports-reference.com/) family of sites.
-Currently, only NBA is working but NHL, NFL, MLB, and College Basketball and Football will be supported as soon as possible.
+Currently, only the NBA and NHL are working but NFL, MLB, and College Basketball and Football will be supported as soon as possible.

 # Table of Contents
 - [Installation](#installation)